The Nobel Prize and SSE

 The Economic Sciences Prize Committee

 The Economic Sciences Prize Committee is responsible for the selection of candidates for the Prize in Economic Sciences.
-Tore Ellingsen, Professor of Economics, is the current Chair and Per Strömberg, Professor of Finance at SSE, is a member of the Committee for the Prize in Economic Sciences in Memory of Alfred Nobel.
+Tore Ellingsen, Professor of Economics, is the former Chair and Per Strömberg, Professor of Finance at SSE, was a member of the Committee for the Prize in Economic Sciences in Memory of Alfred Nobel.
+They are both able to provide insights into the process of selecting a Nobel prize winner.

 Professor of Economics, Stockholm School of Economics